Carrickmines: 2015 fire

 On 10 October 2015, a large fire swept through a halting site on Glenamuck Road.

 Transport

-Carrickmines Luas stop on the Green Line lies in the northeast of the settlement and has a park and ride.
-It is also served by regular Go-Ahead Ireland 63 and 63A services which pass through Carrickmines on their route from Dún Laoghaire to Kilternan.
+Carrickmines railway station originally lay on the Dublin and South Eastern Railway's Harcourt Street line to Bray.
+It opened on 10 July 1854 and later served the nearby tennis and croquet club until its closure on 1 January 1959 when CIÉ mothballed the Harcourt Street line.
+The station building became a private residence and was extended over the former trackbed.
+This extension was removed in 2009 to make way for the Luas extension to Cherrywood.

-Carrickmines railway station originally lay on the Dublin and South Eastern Railway's Harcourt Street line.
-It opened on 10 July 1854, but finally closed on 1 January 1959.
+Carrickmines Luas stop opened on 16 July 2010 on the Green Line's extension from Sandyford down to Brides Glen in Cherrywood.
+It lies in the northeast of the settlement behind the former railway station and has a park and ride facility.
+It is also served by regular Go-Ahead L26 services which pass through Carrickmines on their route from Blackrock to Kilternan.

 Cultural references

 Carrickmines is mentioned in James Joyce's novel A Portrait of the Artist as a Young Man, in which it is described as an area dominated by fields.
 It also appears in the 1961 film Johnny Nobody.